aspose-pdf/Aspose.PDF-Documentation/net/whatsnew/_index.md

 Since the 24.7 release, as part of the editing tagged PDF, were added methods on **Aspose.Pdf.LogicalStructure.Element**:

-- Tag (with different signatures for purposes)
+- Tag (add tags to specific operators like images, text, and links)
 - InsertChild
 - RemoveChild
 - ClearChilds